-Amending the District Constitution and Bylaws Review the District Constitution and By-Laws to determine if changes are needed.
+Amending the District Constitution and By-Laws

+Review the District Constitution and By-Laws to determine if changes are needed.
 Keep in mind that the Standard District Constitution and By-Laws will be the governing document until the amended District Constitution and By-Laws is approved by the delegates of the new district.
-You will find the Standard District Constitution and By-Laws in the Board Policy Manual in Chapter VII: Constitution and By-Laws.
+Standard District Constitution and By-Laws can be found in the Board Policy Manual in Chapter VII: Constitution and By-Laws.